-Replacing your home’s incandescent, compact fluorescent and halogen light bulbs to the much more energy-efficient light-emitting diodes (LEDs) can save you more than $220 a year.
+Replacing your home’s incandescent, compact fluorescent and halogen light bulbs to the much more energy-efficient light-emitting diodes (LEDs) can save you about $225 a year.

 Which LEDs you choose depends on how much you’re willing to spend, how often you’re willing to replace them and your lighting preferences; however, the Department of Energy agrees that LED light bulbs, whichever you choose, are an easy way to lower utility bills.

-Of course, these generally cost more, but they save more energy and last longer than the other options, so the investment may be worth it.
+Of course, these bulbs generally cost more up front, but they save more energy and last longer than the other options, so the investment may be worth it.

 There’s no need to replace every light bulb in your home at the same time if you’re strapped for cash.
 Just replace them as they burn out, that way your energy savers can be money savers from the start.

 9. Cut Dryer Time With Dryer Balls